The Difference Between a Heat Pump and AC

 Choosing the Best Option

 Choosing between a conventional central air installation and a heat pump depends on several factors with the most notable being your climate.
 Most of the top central AC unit brands offer heat pump installation options as well.
-Areas of the country subjected to temperatures 40-degrees and lower for extended periods are not ideal for heat pump installation.
+Areas of the country subjected to temperatures 40-degrees and lower for extended periods are not ideal for a heat pump installation.
 The reason being is as the temperature drops, heat pumps work harder to maintain desired comfort levels.
 This results in more energy use, driving up your utility bill.

 In addition, once the temperature drops below 40-degrees, most heat pump systems lose their heating efficiency and must switch to emergency heat mode, which utilizes electric resistant heat strips that use more electricity.

 Since heat pump HVAC systems are more energy-efficient than central air conditioners, purchasing one of these systems may qualify you for a tax incentive or rebate from the federal government, state, or local utility company, which will reduce the overall cost of the system.

 Since the cooling capacities of both a heat pump and conventional air conditioner are about the same, the heating capacity should carry the most weight when choosing one system over the other.
 Conventional air conditioners are less expensive to purchase, maintain and operate, while heat pumps provide conditioned air more efficiently which reduces monthly energy costs.
 The coldest regions of the country—those with extended periods below 40-degrees—are better suited with conventional air conditioning supplemented with an alternative heating source.
 Regions of the country with milder winters are ideal locations for heat pump installation.